ebuchman/blog/content/posts/bitcoin.md

 particularly conducive to the more human-scale and bio-diverse patterns that are critical to sustainability.
 To the extent we have cars they should probably be electric.
 But more than anything, we need less cars.
 Denmark has the right idea.
-As does everyone who's ever gotten a street closed to cars, for any duration.
+As does anyone who's ever gotten a street closed to cars, for any duration.
 Respect.

 Now I'm not trying to diss Tesla, per se.
 Tesla is the beacon of a research and development process that is itself critical to